fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 gateway, access to RH CDN.

-## Platform networks
+## Platform networks {#platform}

+![Lenovo Open Cloud Platform Network Overview][platform network]

 Platform networks are designed to offer performance and high availability.
-In a nutshell, it is recommended to separate

-![Lenovo Open Cloud Platform Network Overview][platform network]

-### Platform VLANs

-In order to support LOC functions, a list of VLANs are defined as shown below.
-VLAN index/schema are examples of a deployment.
-Your environment can be different.
-In the following sections we will go over these logical networks in detail, and in section "Implementation Worksheet" we also provide a tool to map these VLANs to your environment.
+For illustration purpose we are to separate networks by their function so to highlight some design considerations.
+It is possible to merge these to fewer networks, or to reuse existing ones for the purpose.
+For this use section "VLAN Mapping Worksheet".

 Campus
 : `campus` network is a name for public access.
 This is the network